Hypoplastic Left Heart Syndrome (HLHS)

 What are the treatment options for HLHS?

-Surgery, including Norwood procedure, Glenn procedure, and Fontan procedure.
+Treatment typically involves a series of surgeries, including the Norwood procedure, Glenn procedure, and Fontan procedure.

 If you have any feedback, please get in touch.